wilsonmar/Salesforce/README.md

 ## <a name="UI"> Salesforce UI</a>
 The Salesforce console can seem overwhelming at first.

+An app is a group of tabs that work as a unit to provide functionality.
+Users can switch between apps using the Force.com app drop-down menu at the top-right corner of every page.

 Create forms and page layouts using drag-and-drop tools in the <strong>Page Layout editor</strong>.